sap-tutorials/Tutorials/tutorials/hana-cloud-deploying/hana-cloud-deploying.md

 5. Once the SAP HANA Cloud instance is created, take note of the admin user (DBADMIN) and password you supplied to connect to the database.
 This will be needed in subsequent tutorials.

-6. As an optional step if you are completely new to the SAP HANA Cloud environment, you might want to consider also going through this tutorial: [Tools to Manage and Access the SAP HANA Cloud, SAP HANA Database](hana-cloud-mission-trial-3) in order to familiarize yourself with the various tools that can be used to manage and develop with SAP HANA Cloud.

 ---